-As with R&D Tax Relief, Patent Box Tax Relief has been an available Corporation Tax Relief for many years.
-HMRC statistics show that only 1,305 companies made a Patent Box claim in the 2017/18 tax year but for 2018 alone there were 5,982 UK patents granted.
+As with R&D Tax Relief, Patent Box Tax Relief has been an available Corporation Tax Relief for many years, but HMRC statistics show that only 1,405 companies made a patent box claim in the 2018/19 tax year, yet for 2019 alone there were 5,948 UK patents granted.
 If your company has a valid patent, are you maximising the tax relief that is available from the profits that this patent is generating?

 Patent Box Tax Relief provides a theoretical 10% Corporation Tax rate on profits that have been generated from a qualifying patent.
 This tax rate is achieved by determining an additional deduction that is applied to the Corporation Tax computations.